-It’s been one year since the coronavirus appended the lives of New Yorkers.
+It’s been two years since the coronavirus upended the lives of New Yorkers.
 During this period a lot has happened: more information regarding the effects of the virus has been released to the public, and more resources have been implemented to help individuals cope with the aftermath.
 Here is some necessary information to help you get access to healthcare for immigrants and take care of your health during these volatile times.

 Ever since the vaccination process started last year in New York, more and more New Yorkers have become eligible to receive it.
 We have made a detailed guide on how to check if you are eligible, how to get it, where to get it and what to expect from it.
 Read: Guide to the Covid-19 Vaccine for immigrants in New York

 You might be wondering, why should I consider a test when I can get the vaccine?
 And you are absolutely right.
 But even though the vaccine is available for most New Yorkers there are cases that a covid-19 test will be necessary.
 For example, if you are feeling ill or if you have been exposed to someone who has covid.
 The vaccine prevents you from getting sick, but scientists are still figuring out how well the vaccine does at preventing the spread to others.
 Sometimes vaccine availability might run out, so a test could be the best way to prove that you are covid free to attend an event, or enter a location.